 Kudan’s pricing varies but there is a free non-commercial license for indie developers, making it a good fit for budding startups.

 According to Tractica, by 2022 there will be nearly 1.9 billion unique monthly active users of mobile AR globally, bringing the revenue of $18.5 billion annually.
 Yes, that many.
 Just to imagine that a couple of years ago this potentially billion-dollar market was a geeky hype nobody took seriously.
 Now, industries like retail, education, manufacturing, construction, healthcare, tourism and marketing make use of augmented reality.
 All thanks to the advent of powerful devices and slick SDKs for smooth AR app development.

-Location-based AR apps are a great way to shake up customers.
-The experience they offer is not only exciting; it’s also extremely relevant, allowing businesses to make precise offers to the right people at the right moment.
+Geo-based AR apps are a great way to shake up customers.
+The experience they offer is not only exciting; it’s also extremely relevant, allowing businesses to make precise offers and provide additional information to the right people at the right moment.

-But building high-quality markerless GPS-based AR apps is no piece of cake.
+For sure, building high-quality markerless GPS-based AR apps is no piece of cake.
 For an application to be truly entertaining, it has to be accurate and natural.
 The combination of SLAM, markerless technology and a specialized AR development SDK can make the app perfectly precise.
-Sure, you can try to do it the hard way and develop a mobile AR application like this by yourself.
-Or you may find a professional AR app development company from Ukraine or one of the top AR app development companies in the UK and build an excellent application together.
+Just remember to find a rel AR app development company from Ukraine or one of the top AR app development companies in the UK so you can build an excellent application together.